mdalikazi/codetest-gumtree/README.md

     - I did not get enough time to write test for GPS functionality.

 * __Any known issues?__
-    - I did not use ConstraintLayout.
-Even though I have used ConstraintLayout before, I prefer to use RelativeLayout more.
-I understand the issue with this is the app can look not as good on tablets.
-Normally this does not become a huge issue.
+    - I noticed an intermittent issue with receiving last known location.
+The app keeps waiting for user's location, which for strange reason does not update even if you turn off Location and on again.
+It happened only few times to me.
+In a real app I would definitely investigate and fix this issue.
     - I have not come across any crashes.

 * __What would I do if I had more time?__
     - Add test for GPS functionality.
-Add unit tests.
+    - Add unit tests.
+    - Add more comments to the code.

 ### Repo owner ###